comtrya/comtrya/docs/src/binary.md

 ## binary.github

-This action will grab a binary from github and place it in a target directory.
+This action will grab a binary from GitHub and place it in the target directory.

 | Key        | Type   | Optional | Description                           |
 |:-----------|:-------|:---------|:--------------------------------------|